fossasia/labyrinth/CONTRIBUTING.md

 You can add your own character to this menu.
 Please [open an issue which can guide you further on how to add a character][issue-add-character].

+### Solve an Issue

+We have an [issue tracker][issues] which lists issues of this game.
+You can choose to comment on an issue that you like to work on it.
+Please share your progress as soon as possible by [creating a pull request][create-pr].
+You do not have to ask for permission to solve an issue.
+You can just do it.
+To reduce duplicated work however, please coordinate in the issue with other people.
+If you do not get a response, feel free to solve the issue yourself.

+### Create First-Timer Issues

+In case the issue is easy and you are an advanced programmer, you can use the issue to guide new contributors by choosing not to solve it but telling that you like to help out and giving hints for a solution.

+You can use the [issue template][issue-first-timer] with the label [good first issue][good-first-issue] to indicate that this issue is suitable for beginners.
+Also, please describe in the issue what steps are to be taken to solve it (Implementation Plan) and what a solution looks like (Closing Criteria).

 ### Fix a Bug

 If you like to help improve the game or a bug caught your eye and you like to fix it: